codetrotters/example-repo/README.md

   reset -> revert a commit

-  checkout -> move from one branch to another branch -> move from one branch to another locally merge -> merge one branch into another
+  checkout -> move from one branch to another branch -> list all the branches locally or remotely merge -> merge one branch into another